-The number of Filipino nurses seeking jobs in the United States have been increasing as stated by Rep. Aniceto Bertiz III of party-list Acts-OFW last August 28, 2018.
+The number of Filipino nurses seeking jobs in the United States have been increasing as stated by Rep. Aniceto Bertiz III of the party-list Acts-OFW last August 28, 2018.

-Bertiz said that this information is based on the increasing number of the Filipino nurses taking up the US licensure examination for nursing students.
+Bertiz said that this information is based on the increasing number of Filipino nurses taking up the US licensure examination for nursing students.

 A total of 4,533 nursing graduates from January to June have taken up the US licensure examination this year, which is 27% more than the same-period last 2017.

 Bertiz also added that Jamaicans, Canadians and Cubans were among the competitors of Filipinos in the US nursing labor market.